webplatform/docs/http/methods/index.md

 === PUT ===
 PUT stores a resource at the given URI, creating it if necessary.

 Two PUT requests in succession have the same effect as one, so the method is _idempotent_ (safe to re-send).
-PUT requests should be sent with an `If-Match: _etag_` so modifications are not inadvertently overwritten; or `If-None-Match: *` if the resource is to only be created (but not overwritten if it exists).
+PUT requests should be sent with an <code>If-Match: ''etag''</code> so modifications are not inadvertently overwritten; or <code>If-None-Match: *</code> if the resource is to only be created (but not overwritten if it exists).

 === DELETE ===
 A DELETE on a resource removes it from the server.
 Further GET requests will likely return 410 (Gone) or 404 (Not Found).

 Like PUT, two DELETE requests in succession have the same effect as one, and so the method is _idempotent_ (safe to re-send).
-DELETE requests should be paired with an `If-Match` header so that if the resource is re-created or modified, the modifications are not unknowingly deleted.
+DELETE requests should be paired with an <code>If-Match</code> header so that if the resource is re-created or modified, the modifications are not unknowingly deleted.

 === CONNECT ===
 CONNECT effectively ends HTTP communications and starts two-way communications with the resource identified in the request-line (the URI, or server:port).
 It is a hop-by-hop method.